 Obstetrics and Gynecology: Frequently Asked Patient Safety Questions

-If litigation arises from the performance of a cosmetic procedure, the provider will be held to the standards of the specialty that govern that procedure.
+If litigation arises from the performance of a cosmetic procedure, the practitioner will be held to the standards of the specialty that govern the procedure.

-Consult your state laws, regulations, and medical and nursing board guidelines on the role of advanced practice nurses, registered nurses, licensed practical or vocational nurses, physician assistants, and medical assistants in cosmetic procedures.
+Consult your state laws, regulations, and professional licensing boards on the roles of advanced practice clinicians (such as nurse practitioners and physician assistants), registered nurses, licensed practical or vocational nurses, and medical assistants in cosmetic procedures.
 States differ in the types of procedures permitted under a licensee’s or unlicensed assistant’s scope of practice.

 If your ob/gyn practice intends to offer cosmetic services, notify The Doctors Company to ensure professional liability coverage.